sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Drop Columns
 ----------------------------------------

-Below is a sample workflow which contains Drop Columns processor in Fire Insights.
+Below is a sample workflow which contains Drop Columns processor in Sparkflows.
 It demonstrates the usage of Drop Columns node to facilitate dropping of selected columns from the outgoing dataset.

 It does the following processing of data: